 - Minimum cumulative undergraduate grade point average (g.p.a.) of 2.75 as calculated by PharmCAS.
 Completion of prerequisites with minimum grades does not guarantee admission.

 - Minimum prerequisite grade point average (g.p.a.) of 2.75 (4-point system) calculated on the final grades earned in the required pre-professional courses as calculated by the Wayne State University pharmacy admissions committee.
 No less than a ‘C’ grade (2.00 on a 4.00 scale) in any prerequisite course.
 Completion of prerequisites with minimum grades does not guarantee admission.

 - Promise of success in a professional curriculum.
 Transcripts are evaluated for continued success in a full-time, science-based curriculum.
 Patterns of course repetition and excessive withdrawals are considered.
 It is recommended that applicants have repeated not more than two mathematics and science courses in order to improve grades.

 - Two completed professional recommendations must accompany the completed application form.
 The applicant is encouraged to solicit the recommendations from two faculty members or one faculty member and one employer.

 - Applicants must include a personal resume, outlining community or vocational activities, honors, employment, extracurricular and volunteer activities.

-- All applicants must take the Pharmacy College Admissions Test (PCAT).
-A preferred composite score of 50th percentile or higher is required.
+- Applicants with a prerequisite g.p.a. lower than 3.0 must take the Pharmacy College Admissions Test (PCAT).
+A composite score of 50th percentile or higher is preferred.
 Additionally, 50th percentile or higher in each of the following sections: chemical processes, biological processes and quantitative reasoning, and 25th percentile or higher in and the critical reading section is preferred.